 People living in rural or remote areas

-The Education Plan 2012-2017 has helped to provide these learners with secondary education, either through establishment of boarding schools or through the provision of low-cost dormitories to existing secondary schools.
-It also aimed to train parents teachers associations, boards of governance and school management committees to mobilize resources for school, including provision of teacher housing/accommodation in rural areas.
+The 2012–17 General Strategic Education Plan has helped to provide these learners with secondary education, either through establishment of boarding schools or through the provision of low-cost dormitories for existing secondary schools.
+It also aimed to train parent–teacher associations, boards of governance and school management committees to mobilize resources for school, including provision of teacher housing/accommodation in rural areas.
 Finally, a national policy on distance learning was to be developed by 2013.
-It was intended to guide the implementation of distance learning programmes through the media and ICT.
-The General Education Strategic Plan 2017-2022 identifies some key strategies to increase the inclusion of students living in rural or remote areas, such as expanding the number of community schools to make access easy, continuing massive sensitization efforts to help improve the situation, increasing, expanding and sustaining cash transfers for girls and increasing and sustaining capitation grants.
+It was intended to guide the implementation of distance learning programmes through media and ICT.
+The 2017–22 General Education Strategic Plan identifies some key strategies to increase the inclusion of students living in rural or remote areas, such as expanding the number of community schools to make access easy, continuing massive sensitization efforts to help improve the situation, increasing, expanding and sustaining cash transfers for girls and increasing and sustaining capitation grants.

 Pastoralist and nomadic communities

-To address education gaps of specific groups South Sudan has implemented over time a non-formal education strategy through Alternative Education Systems including a) Accelerated Learning Programme (ALP), b) Adult Education Program, c) Community Girls’ School, d) Intensive English Learning Programme and e) Pastoralist Education Programme.
-The latter aimed to respond better to the pastoralists’ needs.
-The programme is designed to be mobile with trained teachers who follow the pastoralists’ communities wherever they migrate with their livestock and put up classrooms to teach children from these communities (p.
-13) .
-A new curriculum and programme strategy framework has been launched in 2017 by FAO and UNESCO in partnership with three line ministries (Ministry of General Education and Instruction (MoGEI), Ministry of Livestock and Fisheries (MLF) and Ministry of Agriculture and Food Security (MAFS)).
+To address education gaps of specific groups, South Sudan has implemented a non-formal education strategy through alternative education systems including a) an accelerated learning programme, b) an adult education programme, c) Community Girls’ School, d) an intensive English learning programme and e) a pastoralist education programme.
+The latter aimed to better respond to pastoralists’ needs.
+The programme is designed to be mobile, with trained teachers who follow the pastoralists’ communities wherever they migrate with their livestock and put up classrooms to teach children from these communities.
+A new curriculum and programme strategy framework was launched in 2017 by the Food and Agriculture Organization of the United Nations (FAO) and UNESCO in partnership with three line ministries (Ministry of General Education and Instruction, Ministry of Livestock and Fisheries and Ministry of Agriculture and Food Security).

 Education in emergencies

-The technical committee in charge of the National Inclusive Education Policy (2014) identified the main actors involved in the implementation of inclusive education.
-At the national level, the Ministry of Education is the “ultimate body responsible for general education system” (p.
-26).
-Inclusive education is implemented through the Directorate of Gender Equity and Social Change through an eventual Department of Inclusive Education.
+The technical committee in charge of the 2014 National Inclusive Education Policy paper identified the main actors involved in the implementation of inclusive education.
+At the national level, the Ministry of Education is the ‘ultimate body responsible for general education system’.
+Inclusive education is implemented through the Directorate of Gender Equity and Social Change through a proposed Department of Inclusive Education.
 The Teacher Education Department works with the Curriculum Department to train teachers on the revised curriculum to come.
-The Ministry of Gender, Child and Social Welfare and the Ministry of Health are responsible for issues concerning disability.
-At the state level, units of inclusive education will be established in all the 10 States and each county will have an inclusive education officer who will work under the Department of Education.
-Locally, at the school level, some teachers will be appointed resource teachers and will be in charge to identify all pupils having learning and behavioral difficulties in the classroom and plan strategies for intervention.
-Then, an inclusive education facilitator in in each community will work with parents to get out-of-school children into school and minimize drop-outs.
-Furthermore, inclusion resource centres will support the development of inclusive practices and resources, educational functional assessment, referral, placement and support to the learning institutions.
-In this regard, the proposed national inclusive education policy framework stresses the need to enhance collaboration, partnerships and participation of these relevant ministries and structures, as well of parents of children and disabled people’s organisations (DPOs) working in the field of disability and health, such as NORAD, Light for the World and Strømme Foundation.
+The Ministry of Gender, Child and Social Welfare and the Ministry of Health is responsible for issues concerning disability.
+At the state level, units of inclusive education were to be established in all 10 states, and each county was to have an inclusive education officer working under the Department of Education.
+Locally, at the school level, some teachers were to be appointed resource teachers, in charge of identifying all pupils with learning and behavioural difficulties in the classroom and planning strategies for intervention.
+An inclusive education facilitator in each community was envisioned to work with parents to get out-of-school children into school and minimize dropouts.
+Furthermore, inclusion resource centres would support the development of inclusive practices and resources, educational functional assessment, referral, placement and support to the learning institutions.
+In this regard, the 2014 National Inclusive Education Policy position paper stresses the need to enhance collaboration, partnerships and participation of these relevant ministries and structures, as well of parents and disabled people’s organizations working in the field of disability and health, such as NORAD, Light for the World and the Strømme Foundation.

-Based on the National Inclusive Education Policy – Policy Position Paper (2014), in order to support the coordination between all these stakeholders, the Department of Development Partners Coordination will establish Inclusive Education Advisory Committees (IEAC).
+Based on the 2014 National Inclusive Education Policy position paper, in order to support the coordination among all these stakeholders, the Department of Development Partners Coordination was to establish inclusive education advisory committees.

 Infrastructure and services

-The National Inclusive Education Policy – Policy Position Paper (2014) aims to promote barrier-free environment for learners requiring additional supports in ALL learning institutions and to train and promote the use of specialized facilities, services, assistive devices and technology, equipment and teaching/learning materials.
-The General Education Strategic Plan 2017-2022 states that “new schools will be designed so that children with physical disabilities are able to access classrooms as well as water and sanitation facilities”.
+The 2014 National Inclusive Education Policy position paper aimed to a promote barrier-free environment for learners requiring additional supports in all learning institutions and to train in and promote the use of specialized facilities, services, assistive devices and technology, equipment and teaching/learning materials.
+The 2017–22 General Education Strategic Plan states, ‘New schools will be designed so that children with physical disabilities are able to access classrooms as well as water and sanitation facilities.’
 It identifies some targets linked to this objective, such as increasing from 32% to 100% the percentage of schools with water points and decreasing from 15% to 0% the percentage of schools without latrines.
 It mentions that the construction of new learning spaces will depend on community involvement and the support of partners.
-A target in the Plan concerns also the number of girls in the grades between 5 and 8 included receiving hygiene kits which should increase to 100%.
+A target in the plan concerns the number of girls in grades 5 to 8 receiving hygiene kits, which should increase to 100%.

-Based on the National Inclusive Education Policy – Policy Position Paper (2014), the Departments of Curriculum Development, Quality Assurance and Special Needs Education (within the eventual Department of Inclusive Education) shall take lead in developing curriculum adaptation guidelines for all teachers.
-The National Inclusive Education Policy – Policy Position Paper (2014) identifies in this regard the need to include the principles of inclusive education through the curriculum and to make the curriculum learner-centred and responsive.
-In this vein, the Education Plan 2012-2017 advocates for an inclusive unified curricula, new textbooks and teaching guides “that address national development requirements through the inclusion of cross-cutting issues such as life skills, HIV and AIDS, gender, peace education, environmental education, and learners’ special needs” (p.
-63).
-A new curriculum has been developed already and addresses critical issues including safety and social cohesion.
-As it uses English as the language of instruction from grade 4 onwards, “implementation is more difficult in the northern states, which are primarily Arabic speaking and where there is a shortage of teachers who are fluent in English” (p.
-27).
-The Ministry in collaboration with FAO and UNESCO has also developed a “livelihoods curriculum for pastoralist communities targeting children, youth and adults where children will learn in their mother tongue through level and then transition to formal schools beginning with P5”.
-Out-of-school youth in these communities will also an option to attend an ALP programme.
-In addition, a two-year livelihood basic literacy and numeracy programme will be offered for adults in pastoralist communities” (p.
-71).
+A new curriculum has already been developed and addresses critical issues including safety and social cohesion.
+As it uses English as the language of instruction from grade 4 onwards, ‘implementation is more difficult in the northern states, which are primarily Arabic speaking and where there is a shortage of teachers who are fluent in English’, according to the 2017–22 General Education Strategic Plan.
+The ministry in collaboration with FAO and UNESCO has also developed a ‘livelihoods curriculum for pastoralist communities targeting children, youth and adults where children will learn in their mother tongue through level and then transition to formal schools beginning with P5’.
+Out-of-school youth in these communities will have an option to attend an accelerated learning programme, and ‘a two-year livelihood basic literacy and numeracy programme will be offered for adults in pastoralist communities.’

-Reported textbook ratios are around one textbook per four learners for Mathematics and English.
-In this context, the Textbook Policy (2012) identified the main issues linked to learning materials, including coverage, publishing, authorship, supply, planning and distribution, information, books utilization, etc., but does not mention the provision of textbooks accessible to learners with disabilities.
-In parallel, the General Education Strategic Plan 2017-2022 prioritizes the provision of assistive learning materials/devices.
-In this regard, the curriculum department planned to produce materials in Braille or with larger font sizes for students who are visually impaired and teacher guides with adaptive sign language for hearing impaired learners.
-Finally, in conflict-affected areas, textbooks will be reprinted and distributed to the affected schools as they reopen (p.
-8).
+Reported textbook ratios are around one textbook per four learners for mathematics and English.
+In this context, the 2012 Textbook Policy identifies the main issues linked to learning materials, including coverage, publishing, authorship, supply, planning and distribution, information, books and utilization, but does not mention the provision of textbooks accessible to learners with disabilities.
+In parallel, the 2017–22 General Education Strategic Plan prioritizes the provision of assistive learning materials/devices.
+In this regard, the curriculum department planned to produce materials in Braille or with larger font sizes for visually impaired students and teacher guides with adaptive sign language for hearing-impaired learners.
+Finally, in conflict-affected areas, textbooks will be reprinted and distributed to the affected schools as they reopen.

-The country does not have a national monitoring report and there is no available data on succession and completion of education rate of children with disabilities or on the out of school children with disabilities and adult learners with disabilities.
-In this regard, the National Inclusive Education Policy – Policy Position Paper (2014) highlights the importance to develop monitoring and evaluation instruments, with appropriate indicators, as part of the Education Management Information System (EMIS).
+The country does not have a national monitoring report and there is no available data on the rate of succession and completion of education for children with disabilities or on out-of-school children with disabilities or adult learners with disabilities.
+In this regard, the 2014 National Inclusive Education Policy position paper highlights the importance of developing monitoring and evaluation instruments, with appropriate indicators, as part of the education management information system (EMIS).
 To do so, it aims to establish a database to monitor programme delivery and to publish a field monitoring and evaluation toolkit to control effectiveness of programme delivery.
-The current EMIS platform does not provide adequate information on retention, transition, teachers and schools’ capabilities to support learning for pupils with disabilities.
+The current EMIS platform does not provide adequate information on retention, transition, or teachers’ or schools’ capabilities to support learning for pupils with disabilities.

-The South Sudan National Disability and Inclusion Policy (2013) identified some key indicators linked to inclusive education, such as the proportion of persons with disabilities completing formal education by level.
-Similarly, the General Education Strategic Plan 2017-2022 monitors the percentage of children with disabilities enrolled and the percentage of learners with disabilities mainstreamed into formal system.
+The 2013 South Sudan National Disability and Inclusion Policy identified some key indicators linked to inclusive education, such as the proportion of persons with disabilities completing formal education by level.
+Similarly, the 2017–22 General Education Strategic Plan monitors the percentage of children with disabilities enrolled and the percentage of learners with disabilities mainstreamed into the formal system.